-A Prostate Specific Antigen (PSA) test measures the level of PSA, a biological marker, in the blood.
+A Prostate-Specific Antigen (PSA) test measures the level of PSA, a biological marker, in the blood.
 PSA is a substance made by the prostate and is sometimes higher in men who have prostate cancer at the time of their diagnosis.
 Learn more about PSA testing.

 Gleason Score/ Cancer Grade